mister-god/hatboy/README.md

    python hatboy.py
    ```
 2. Select a tunneling option and launch the phishing template.

+## Templates
+- Templates are stored in the `templates` folder.
+- Edit them to customize the phishing pages.

 ## Troubleshooting
 - Ensure PHP and curl are installed on your system.